Tongue Cancer

 Taste functions after tongue cancer treatment

 Even if a part of the tongue is surgically removed, the remaining part of the tongue is sufficient for the taste function.
 Since the patient cannot feed orally in the first days after the surgery, it is not possible to taste.
 However, there is usually no problem in tasting after the treatments are over.
-But, patients who undergo radiation therapy after surgery may have taste disturbances and dry mouth due to the side effects of radiation.
-In these cases, ADA approved oral rinse (eg, Biotene Dry Mouth Oral Rinse, or as a different choice: TheraBreath Dry Mouth Oral Rinse, etc.) may be beneficial for the patient.
+However, patients who undergo radiation therapy after surgery may have taste disturbances and dry mouth due to the side effects of radiation.
+In these cases, oral rinse with the American Dental Association (ADA) seal (eg, Biotene Dry Mouth Oral Rinse, or as a different choice: TheraBreath Dry Mouth Oral Rinse, etc.) may be beneficial for the patient.

 Feeding after tongue cancer surgery